nice-game-hints/tachyon-dreams/index.md

 In the far distant future, you'll step into the shoes of the heroic Dodger, a suave character aboard the Space Station Penrose, on a text-based adventure through time and space.

+These Tachyon Dreams hints contain hints for both games: Tachyon Dreams and Tachyon Dremas 2.

-Select a guide to start your journey.
+Select the chapter, or game, to start your journey.